AbiHill/WDI_LDN_PROJECT3/README.md

 ---

 ###### Enhancements:
-Further enhancements we would make, would be to plot the users location on the map, for a better user experience.
+Further enhancements we would make would be to plot the users location on the map, for a better user experience.
 And also build a 'clear button', into the application, allowing the user to restart their search, if they make a mistake.

-We also didn't have time to explore, plugging in additional apis, such as Uber to present the user with cab fares.
+We also didn't have time to explore plugging in additional APIs, such as Uber to present the user with cab fares etc.

-'Could's we didn't have time to develop:
-- Saving a user's route history.
-- Following the users movements using GPS functionality.

-'Would's we didn't have time to develop:
-- Follow mates on Crave.